-The threat level of Dutch individuals joining Al-Qa'ida related armed forces in Syria and those returning remains substantial.
-The Dutch government primarily focuses on containing the problem and preventing recruiting activities, according to the website of the National Coordinator for Security and Counterterrorism.
+The threat level in the Netherlands remains substantial with Dutch individuals joining Al-Qa'ida connected armed forces in Syria, and some returning after fighting in the conflict.
+The Dutch government primarily focuses on containing the problem and preventing recruiting activities, according to the website of the National Coordinator for Security and Counterterrorism (NCTV).

 So far 100 individuals have left to join the fights in Syria, of which 70 are still there.
 Ten Dutch fighters have lost theirs lives in the ongoing war in Syria to date.
 Another 20 have returned, with or without combat experience.